Guitar Scales | The Complete Guide

 After learning chords, the next most common step is to start playing single-note melodies over the entire neck, and knowing your scale patterns is vital for this process.

-In the following, you'll learn the most common guitar scales, as well as basic theory knowledge about scale formulas and how to use them.
+In the following, you'll learn the most common guitar scales, as well as basic theory knowledge about scale formulas and how to use them in songs and solo.

 So let's get started!